jo/microcouch-js/README.md

 Left to do:
 * use md5 for digesting and revs and replication logs
 * implement `getDocs` and `saveDocs`
+* implement push replication

 ## Usage
-Place `microcouch.js` and `pouchdb-merge.js` into your served directory.
+Place `microcouch.js` into your served directory.
 Then:

 ```html
 <script type=module>